sveltejs/kit/documentation/docs/01-routing.md

 The job of this function is to return a `{status, headers, body}` object representing the response.
 If the returned `body` is an object, and no `content-type` header is returned, it will automatically be turned into a JSON response.

-> We don't interact with the `req`/`res` objects you might be familiar with from Node's `http` module or frameworks like Express, because they're only available on certain platforms.
-Instead, SvelteKit translates the returned object into whatever's required by the platform you're deploying your app to.

 For endpoints that handle other HTTP methods, like POST, export the corresponding function:

 ```js